Buffalo Bills' Damar Hamlin in critical condition after collapsing on field in Cincinnati; remainder of the game postponed

 ESPN announcers said that Hamlin's mother was in attendance at the game and rode with him in the ambulance.
 Specifics on what caused Hamlin to collapse or what injuries he may have sustained were not provided.

+After Hamlin was taken off the field, the game was initially "temporarily suspended," referees said, and the players went back into their respective locker rooms.

-The decision to postpone the game for the night was made just after 10 p.m.
+The decision to officially postpone the game for the night was announced just after 10 p.m.
 ET, about an hour after Hamlin collapsed.

 Bills quarterback Josh Allen tweeted, "Please pray for our brother."